 Ottis Johnson, Jr. is the National Vice President of the 14th District of the American Federation of Government Employees.
 AFGE District 14 represents DC and federal government employees in the D.C.
 Metropolitan area and Europe.
 He was elected to his position in September 2020.

 NVP Johnson has been a union activist for more than 29 years.
 He began his activism in 1994 as a steward for the United Food and Commercial Workers.
 In 2011, he began his federal career with the National Gallery of Art and immediately joined AFGE.
 NVP Johnson held several positions in his local, AFGE Local 1831, to include steward, local treasurer (current), and local president.

 Johnson continues to be an active member in his union and his community.
-He is the pastor of New Jerusalem Missionary Baptist Church in Baltimore, MD.; Executive Board Member on the AFL-CIO Metropolitan Washington Central Labor Council; member of AFGE's Veterans Council; former president of AFGE Council 1; member of the Maryland Democrats; member of Coalition of Black Trade Unionists; member of A. Philip Randolph Institute; lifetime member of the NAACP; member of the Coalition of Labor Union Women; presidential-level PAC contributor; member of the Poor People's Campaign, and member of Prince Edward Lodge #1, Prince Hall Origin, Inc.
+He is the pastor of New Jerusalem Missionary Baptist Church in Baltimore, MD; Executive Board Member on the AFL-CIO Metropolitan Washington Central Labor Council; National Vice President for the AFL-CIO Maryland & District of Columbia State Federation; member of AFGE's Veterans Council; former president of AFGE Council 1; member of the Maryland Democrats; member of Coalition of Black Trade Unionists; member of A. Philip Randolph Institute; lifetime member of the NAACP; member of the Coalition of Labor Union Women; presidential-level PAC contributor; member of the Poor People's Campaign; and member of Prince Edward Lodge #1, Prince Hall Origin, Inc.

-Johnson is a proud 9-year veteran of the United States Army, and he and his wife Tracey are the proud parents of two daughters, Makayla and Maleah.
+Johnson is a proud veteran of the United States Army.
+He and his wife Tracey reside in Owings Mills, Maryland, and are the proud parents of two daughters and a son.